What is Leave of Absence (LOA)

 Read Also: Workers compensation laws – What does it say?

-What Kinds Of Things Can I Take a Leave Of Absence For?
+What Kinds Of Things Can I Take a LOA For?

 Leave of absence can be taken for the following reasons: